MiguelMarcelino/Thoth/data_storage/apache-bookkeeper.md

 	- Key-value store
 	- Append only: Low-latency and High throughput
 	- Duplicate record for update/delete
-	- Compaction to remove stale / deleted records
+	- Compaction to remove stale/deleted records
 		- Values are not deleted immediately.
-Only when compaction happens is data compacted.
+Compaction takes care of deleting the data.
 - Zookeeper
 	- Metadata Store
 	- Cluster coordination